statisticsnorway/ssb-dash-framework/CONTRIBUTING.md

         """
         pass
 ```

 During the init you at a minimum need to create the module layout and register the module callbacks.

+In order to keep it consistent between modules, it is a good idea to name the function that creates the layout for your module "_create_layout".
+This function defines your module layout.

+The base class also needs to have a function that defines and registers its callbacks.

 #### Implementing as tab